andreiolaru-ro/FLASH-MAS/notes.md

   * node information
     * Schema & deployment XML (simple keys, first value counts)
     * general configuration settings (e.g. network configs) for this node (tree key)
+    * the load order -- what entitis to load and order in which to load entities
     * package list (simple key, all values are relevant)
     * loaders (specified for entities and kinds)
     * support infrastructures